The 14 Best Things to Do in Anacortes for a Weekend Trip

 - You’re in a sunny part of the Pacific Northwest… don’t forget to pack sunglasses!

 - If you choose to go kayaking or whale watching, you might want to grab a waterproof case for your phone.
 I use the Optrix by Body Glove on my most adventurous days.

-The Top Things to See & Do in Anacortes
+The 14 Best Things to Do in Anacortes

 Now you’re all set for what to bring and how to get here.
 Let’s cover what to do in Anacortes so you can start planning your itinerary.